UAE strongman Sheikh Mohammed bin Zayed named new president | Politics

 The United Arab Emirates' de facto leader Sheikh Mohammed bin Zayed al-Nahyan was elected president of the Gulf Arab state by a federal supreme council on Saturday, solidifying his rule over the OPEC oil producer and key regional player.
 He becomes president at a time when the UAE's long-standing ties with the United States have been strained over perceived U.S. disengagement from its Gulf allies' security concerns and as Western countries seek support from the region to help isolate Russia over the Ukraine conflict.

 The council, which groups the rulers of the seven emirates of the UAE federation, elected Sheikh Mohammed, known as MbZ, a day after the death of his half-brother, President Sheikh Khalifa bin Zayed, who was also ruler of Abu Dhabi.
-"We congratulate him and pledge allegiance to him as do our people...and the entire country will follow his leadership to glory," Dubai ruler Sheikh Mohammed bin Rashid al-Maktoum, who is also UAE vice-president and premier, said in a Twitter post.
+"We congratulate him and pledge allegiance to him as do our people," said Dubai ruler Sheikh Mohammed bin Rashid al-Maktoum, who is also UAE vice-president and premier.

-MbZ, 61, had already been wielding power for years during which he led a realignment of the Middle East that created a new anti-Iran axis with Israel and invested in the UAE military, which coupled with its oil wealth, extended Emirati influence.
-The UAE, a trade and tourism hub, has also deepened ties with Russia and China at a time when Washington's political capital with Abu Dhabi and Riyadh has been eroded by differences over the Yemen war, Iran and U.S. conditions on lucrative arms sales.
+MbZ, 61, has wielded power behind the scenes for years and led a realignment of the Middle East that created a new anti-Iran axis with Israel.
+The UAE, a trade and tourism hub, has also deepened ties with Russia and China at a time when Washington's political capital with Abu Dhabi and Riyadh has been eroded by differences over the Yemen war, Iran and U.S. conditions on arms sales.

 "Mohammed bin Zayed has set not only the future course for the UAE but for much of the Gulf in his approach to state building and power projection," said Kristin Diwan, senior resident scholar at Arab Gulf States Institute in Washington.
-"The future direction under him is set and is mirrored in other Gulf leaders adopting state-led and globally-oriented economic diversification and a more assertive foreign policy that looks beyond the Gulf and traditional partners."
+"The future direction under him is set and is mirrored in other Gulf leaders adopting state-led and globally-oriented economic diversification."

 'EXTRAORDINARY FOUNDATION' The Biden administration has moved to mend ties with oil heavyweights Saudi Arabia and the UAE.
 Both have refused to take sides in the Russia-Ukraine conflict and rebuffed Western calls to pump more oil to help tame crude prices.

-It wasn't clear if U.S. President Joe Biden would be among world leaders heading to Abu Dhabi to offer condolences following Sheikh Khalifa's death.
-"I look forward to working with Sheikh Mohammed to build from this extraordinary foundation to further strengthen the bonds between our countries and peoples," Biden said in a statement.
+President Joe Biden said in a statement on Saturday that he looked forward to working with Sheikh Mohammed "to build from this extraordinary foundation to further strengthen the bonds between our countries and peoples."
+Vice President Kamala Harris will head a U.S. delegation to the UAE on Monday to offer condolences following Khalifa's death and will meet with MbZ, press secretary Kirsten Allen said.

-French President Emmanuel Macron is due to arrive on Sunday.
-Sheikh Mohammed as president would not lead the UAE to break with the United States or other Western partners though he will diversify the Gulf Arab states international partners, Emirati political scientist Abulkhaleq Abdulla told Reuters.
+French President Emmanuel Macron and British Prime Minister Boris Johnson are due to arrive on Sunday.
+MbZ as president would not lead the UAE to break with the United States or other Western partners though he will diversify the country's international partners, Emirati political scientist Abulkhaleq Abdulla told Reuters.

-"That is going to be the new thing on the agenda," he said.
-MbZ has shifted away from a hawkish foreign policy and military adventurism, that saw the UAE wade into conflicts from Yemen to Libya, to focus on economic priorities.
-This has seen the UAE engage with foes Iran and Turkey after years of animosity, as well as Syria's president.

-"MbZ will need to take further steps to cement the UAE's position as the region's leading financial, logistics, and trading hub," James Swanston of Capital Economics said in a note, referring to a push by Gulf states to diversify economies amid a global energy transition away from hydrocarbons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)